lmlaaron/lmlaaron.github.io/index.md

 For machine learning for security, I explored the usage of ML for automated HW vulnerability discovery.
 I proposed to use machine learning to infer the location of autonomous vehicles via  [cache side channel](pub/sec20-luo.pdf)
 For formal method, I worked on a project that leveraged [information flow control](pub/ifc-cpsspc2018.pdf) to prevent untrusted sensor inputs from taking over the control of the vehicles.

-<span style="color:red">I am looking for undergrad and master students at Cornell to work on a project on using machine learning to improve computer architectural security.
+<span style="color:red">I am looking for undergrad and master students to work on a project on using machine learning to improve computer architectural security.
 Please drop me an email if you are insterested.</span>

 ### Education